jbgo/legacy_enum/README.md

 #### Lookups

-Conventionally, legacy_enum assumes that the backing int column is named the same as your field name, postfixed with "_id".
+Conventionally, legacy_enum assumes that the backing int column is named the same as your field name, capitalized and postfixed with "ID".
 If that isn't the case, use the "lookup" option.

 ```ruby
 legacy_enum :payroll_type, lookup: :unconventional_id_column_name do |e|